 Every week, there are at least two new articles posted on our homepage.
 You can access the articles by using the drop-down menu under “Categories” on the top right corner of this page.

 At the end of each article, you’ll see a list of tags that indicate the wine grapes mentioned in the post.
 You can click on the tag to read more about a specific variety.

 Exotic Wine Travel is a website fully dedicated to wine and wine tourism.
 But before immersing ourselves into the wine world, we thought our focus would be on business training and personal development; we still have some of the old articles slotted under Personal Development.
-Once in awhile, we also write about travel experiences that are unrelated to wines, you can check them out on the Travel Adventures page.
+Once in awhile, we also write about travel experiences that are not related to wine, you can check them out on the Travel Adventures page.

-The Exotic Wine Travel YouTube channel aims to bring unique wine regions to life, and let our readers have a glimpse and feel of how wine travel is like in different parts of the world.
-The videos are also used to supplement our articles, reports, social media updates, and books.
+The Exotic Wine Travel YouTube channel aims to bring unique wine regions to life and let our readers have a glimpse and feel of how wine travel is like in different parts of the world.
+The videos are also used to supplement our articles and reports.
 Check out an example that we shot in Dalmatia, Croatia below.